 I’ve always had difficulty swallowing pills.

-Most of the cases of trouble swallowing supplements and medications are due to anxiety, not an actual physical condition.
-Stress tends to worsen the gag reflex, and some people can inadvertently “teach” themselves to gag with pills simply because they are anxious about it.
+Usually when people have trouble swallowing supplements and medications, it’s due to anxiety, not an actual physical condition.
+Stress tends to make the gag reflex more pronounced, and some people can inadvertently “teach” themselves to gag with pills simply because they are anxious about it.
 Once a person is convinced that they cannot swallow pills, they have more anxiety just trying, and are hyper-focused on every sensation of swallowing that pill.
 The general rule is that if you can swallow food, you can swallow pills.
 But if a person has taught themselves to gag at the discomfort of a pill, what should they do?

 You can teach yourself to swallow pills.

 If your brain has taught itself to reject pills or capsules, you will have to teach yourself that you actually can swallow pills.
-One method to make the process easier is to turn your head either to the right or to the left as you are swallowing.
-This allows the back of the throat to open up a little so that it is more comfortable as you swallow.
-One factor that can make it difficult is taking too much liquid into the mouth to try to swallow a pill.
-This may cause the pill to swirl around the mouth rather than be positioned at the back of the throat.
-Just drinking as one would normally is enough to get a pill or capsule down.
+One method that makes the process easier is to turn your head either to the right or to the left as you’re swallowing.
+This allows the back of the throat to open up a little so that it’s more comfortable as you swallow.
+If you take in too much liquid in your mouth, it can make it more difficult to swallow pills.
+It may cause the pill to swirl around the mouth rather than be positioned at the back of the throat.
+Just drinking as one would normally drink is enough to get a pill or capsule down.
 Some people like to tilt their head back and wiggle it a little just before they swallow, kind of like a bird drinking water.
 This helps place the tablet or capsule at the back of the throat so it doesn’t float back into the mouth.

 What can I do if I’m too anxious about the whole thing?